Marwen-Brini/marwen-checkout-toolkit-for-woocommerce/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of WooCommerce Checkout Toolkit.
+Initial release of Checkout Toolkit for WooCommerce.